Learn French Numbers: Count From 1 To 100 And Beyond

 Counting in French represented by a photo of a French street with visible numbers on hanging signs.

 We could just list all of the French numbers 1 to 100, but that wouldn’t explain the logic behind it.
-So instead, we’ll start with the numbers you need to know, and then show you how to put it all together.
+So instead, we’ll start with the French numbers from 1 to 20, and then show you how to put the pieces together with the tens place.
+Then, we include a guide to the French ordinal numbers.
+Throughout, you can check out the French pronunciation of numbers with audio from native French speakers.

 Why count to twenty instead of ten?
-Well, like many languages, the teens work differently.
+Well, like many languages, the teens in the French counting system work differently.
 In English, for example, “eleven” would technically make more sense if it was called “ten-one” to mirror “twenty-one.”
 With French numbers, a similar thing happens.

 zerozéro